 Liverpool went all the way to the Champions League final but finished as runners-up after losing 3-1 to Real Madrid in Kyiv, remembered mainly for Gareth Bale’s wonderful overhead kick and that Loris Karius error.

 12 March 2019

 Schalke 04?
 Schalke 07, more like.
-The German side were completely outclassed in the second leg of this Last 16 tie in the 2018-19 edition of the competition, after previously losing the first leg 3-2 at home.
+The German side were completely outclassed in the second leg of this last 16 tie in the 2018-19 edition of the competition, after previously losing the first leg 3-2 at home.
 City won 10-2 on aggregate to qualify for the quarter finals.
-Only once previously had a team won by a larger margin in the Champions League knockout stages: Bayern Munich 12-1 Sporting CP in the 2008-09 Last 16.
+Only once before had a team won by a larger margin in the Champions League knockout stages: Bayern Munich 12-1 Sporting CP in the 2008-09 last 16.

-One of the goals on this night was by Phil Foden, who scored his first goal in the competition and in doing so became City’s youngest scorer in the competition (18y, 288d) while Leroy Sane grabbed a goal and three assists.
+One of the goals on this night came from Phil Foden, who bagged his first goal in the competition and in doing so, became City’s youngest scorer in the competition (18y, 288d) while Leroy Sané grabbed a goal and three assists.

 Manchester City 7-0 RB Leipzig

 Nearly four years to the day of their 7-0 rout of Schalke, Manchester City fancied inflicting another thrashing on a Bundesliga club.
 RB Leipzig were the unlucky recipients, this time.